Noncommunicable Diseases and How They Are Measured

 How to track and understand the world’s leading causes of death.

-The health problems that attract the world’s attention tend to be infectious diseases, such as a sudden outbreak of Ebola or a devastating epidemic of the flu.
-But the deadliest killers are no longer those that pass from person to person.
+The health problems that attract the world’s attention tend to be infectious diseases, like the respiratory illness COVID-19, which infected more than thirty million people around the world by September 2020.
+But some of the deadliest killers are no longer those that pass from person to person.
 A full 73 percent of the world’s deaths are the result of diseases such as cancer or diabetes that aren’t transmitted between people.
 These are called noncommunicable diseases (NCDs).

 NCDs are a growing problem.
 In 1990, just three out of the top seven causes of death worldwide were noncommunicable.
 By 2015, that number had grown to six out of seven.

 When you look at graphs showing all NCDs lumped together, the trend becomes apparent: rates of NCDs are on the rise everywhere.
 But when you begin to parse the data, other trends emerge, for example, how differently these diseases affect various communities.

 To better understand the effects, let’s isolate the data on three of the deadliest NCDs: heart disease, dementia, and lung cancer.
 Each disease can show a different aspect of measuring, preventing, and treating NCDs.